kognise/frozone/README.md

 Every `.js` file inside the `pages/` directory becomes a route and is automatically rendered and converted to static HTML.

 Just run `npm run dev` and go to `http://localhost:3000` to see your running site.
 To use another port, you can run `npm run dev -p <port>`.

+> We recommend putting the `out/` and `.frozone/` folders in a `.gitignore` or `.npmignore`.
+That way your static exports and build files won't be tracked in version control which probably isn't desired.

 ### CSS